Current and Ongoing Initiatives

 SPROUT is an e-learning program broken into various modules that provide green curriculum materials, STEM compliant for any teacher to integrate into the classroom.
 The content targets high schools with a higher percentage of minority, low-income or otherwise marginalized populations.
 The goal is ultimately to provide this e-learning content on a widespread scale, to reach an unlimited youth audience and inspire exponential growth in the green collar jobs segment.

-California Greenworks conducted the Lower Ballona Creek Planning and Feasibility Study from 2017-2019.
-Its focus was to determine the feasibility of reversing some of the key issues associated with water supply, stormwater and urban runoff, aquatic biodiversity, and loss of habitat which afflicts the Blackwelder Tract of lower Ballona Creek.
+California Greenworks is currently working to restore the loss of habitat in the Blackwelder Tract of lower Ballona Creek.
 We seek to create a green infrastructure network along the boundaries of Culver City and Los Angeles.
 Stormwater gardens, bike trails, and walking paths can unite this portion of the Lower Ballona Creek while increasing opportunities for the pollination of the native flora.
 The long-term vision makes the entire region more accessible for bicyclists, thereby creating opportunities for eco-friendly commutes, and in general increasing the green space available for local residents.

 Tree planting and maintenance: Trees play an essential role in not just beautifying a neighborhood, by providing habit, reducing greenhouse gasses and Urban Heat Island effect.
 Here in south Los Angeles, trees are not as prevalent as in other parts of Los Angeles.
 The goal of this program is to increase the amount of tree canopy throughout South Los Angeles.
 To date, we have planted 114 trees in Hyde Park and 23 trees in Jefferson Park.
-We are working now to plant 100 trees in Inglewood and Long Beach and proposing another 100 in Kenneth Hahn State Park.
-Our tree planting program involves ongoing maintenance and care for the trees to ensure long term health.
-We also weave in community cleanup efforts at the time of tree planting, and invite area residents to participate in the event.
+We are working now to plant 100 trees in Inglewood and Long Beach.
+Our goal is to plant 1000 trees over the next 5 years.
+We also host community cleanup efforts at the time of tree plantings and invite area residents to participate in these events.